CE MARKING OF MACHINERY

 MACHINERY SAFETY TRAINING

 The CE marking or UK CA marking shows that the manufacturer is declaring conformity with all Directives and UK Regulations relating to that product.
 This is the ‘New Approach’ which is intended to reduce barriers to trade within the EU.

 The Directives are brought into each European countries legal system, in the UK as Regulations.
 It is a criminal offence not to comply, punishable by fines or imprisonment.

-It is the manufacturers responsibility to ensure that machinery complies with the Essential Requirements of all Directives that may apply.
-However, there are some exemptions, see the Directive text.
+It is the manufacturers responsibility to ensure that machinery complies with the Essential Requirements of all Regulations that may apply.

 Practically, what this means is that there must be a Technical File available for the machine, or assembly of machines.
-This should include how the equipment meets the Essential Requirements of the Directives that apply.
+This should include how the equipment meets the Essential Requirements of the Regulations that apply.
 Risk Assessments, test results, detailed drawings and calculations demonstrating that the equipment is safe should also be recorded.
 There should also be a copy of the Instructions and the Declaration of Conformity, or Incorporation if a partly completed machine.

 Safe Machine Ltd’s machinery safety consultants can carry out design reviews and risk assessments at an early stage.
 We therefore assess the machine and documentation and provide guidance as to what, if any modifications are required.
-Safe Machine Ltd. can compile the Technical File, address the EHSR’s and provide a list of Standards to use.
+Safe Machine Ltd. can compile the Technical File, address the EHSR’s and provide a list of Designated Standards to use.

 CE or UK CA Marking applies to all new machinery, new assemblies of machines (even if existing machines).
 It also applies to machinery built for in-house use, interchangeable equipment and possibly modified machinery.

 Member States must presume that products bearing the CE marking comply with the provisions of all applicable directives.
 Member States may not prohibit, restrict or impede the placing on the market and putting into service in their territory of products bearing the CE marking, unless the provisions relating to CE marking are incorrectly applied.
 UK applies the same requirement to UK CA Marking.